pravleenkaur/AI-Stylist/README.md

 # Personal Stylist

-The AI Stylist Prototype is an application that provides personalized fashion recommendations based on user preferences using AI technology.
+The Personal Stylist is an application that provides personalized fashion recommendations based on user preferences.

 ## Features

 - **User Registration**: Users can register with their name and fashion preferences.
-- **Personalized Recommendations**: AI generates outfit recommendations based on user preferences.
+- **Personalized Recommendations**:  generates outfit recommendations based on user preferences.
-- **Interactive UI**: Simple and intuitive user interface to interact with the AI Stylist.
+- **Interactive UI**: Simple and intuitive user interface to interact with the Personal Stylist.

 ## Prerequisites